bccp/nbodykit/README.rst

 Top Level Executables
 ---------------------

-The tools are provide as top level executable scripts.
+The following tools are provide as top level executable scripts.
-All tools are parallel, and run with Message Passing Interface (MPI).
-We can deal with very large simulations

 - ``bin/power.py`` is a power spectrum calculator, which also calculates correlation functions via a Fast Fourier Transform.